EU Licensed4.8/5

 Why is Ozempic out of stock in the UK?

-Novo Nordisk is investing billions in expanded production, with supply expected to improve through 2026.
+Novo Nordisk is investing billions in more production, and supply should improve through 2026.

 Is it safe to buy Ozempic online?

-Only from regulated online pharmacies dispensing against a valid prescription from a registered prescriber.
+Only from regulated online pharmacies that dispense against a valid prescription from a registered prescriber.
+The MHRA has found fake semaglutide pens sold through unregulated websites.

 What can I take instead of Ozempic if it is out of stock?

 Dulaglutide (Trulicity), liraglutide (Victoza), or Rybelsus (oral semaglutide) are GLP-1 alternatives.
-SGLT2 inhibitors offer a different mechanism with some weight loss.
+SGLT2 inhibitors work in a different way and give some weight loss.

 Your prescriber will choose based on your clinical profile.